 Decide where you want the embroidery to go

-You can embroider on the cuffs, the back, the pockets, on the front diagonally, on the collars, one side of the yoke, or both sides of the yoke.
+You can embroider on areas such as the cuffs, the back, the pockets, the front (diagonally), the collars, one side of the yoke, or both sides.

 Choose a design and appropriate color scheme